cjimenezpacho/3Dtouch-home-screen-quick-actions/README.md

 Demonstrates how to use the UIApplicationShortcutItem class to provide quick access to parts of your application directly from the device's home screen

-Simple sample project with a ViewController that add and remove actions by tapping a UIButton
+Simple project with a ViewController that add and remove actions by tapping a UIButton